Chart Color Schemes

 The educational profile of Padbury exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 28.2% currently enrolled in formal education.
-This includes 10.4% in primary education, 7.6% in secondary education, and 4.4% pursuing tertiary education.
-Padbury has a network of 8 schools educating approximately 1,649 students, serving distinct age groups with balanced educational opportunities (ICSEA: 1046).
+Educational participation is notably high, with 28.2% of residents currently enrolled in formal education, including 10.4% in primary education, 7.6% in secondary education, and 4.4% pursuing tertiary education.
+A total of 8 schools operate within Padbury, educating approximately 1,649 students.
+The area demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 1046).
+Education provision is balanced with 7 primary and 1 secondary school serving distinct age groups.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education